J-The-Fox/J-The-Fox/README.md

 ## About Me
 [![icons](https://skillicons.dev/icons?i=py,java,linux,raspberrypi,arduino,discord,blender,vscode,github)](https://skillicons.dev)
 Programming captain and electrical co-captain for FRC team 5098, Sting-r!
 I mainly work on small projects from time to time on here.
 Mainly for FRC although I have some ones that I work on from time to time.
 Planning on working on a project whenever I get my hands on another Raspberry Pi 4 / Compute Module 4.
 Have some test code for it but can't test it yet.
-Not super active on here right now.
-But every so often I will update something
+Will be getting more active as the years progress with a few projects underway, especially FRC related ones

 ## Contact
 Discord: [j_the_fox](https://discord.com/users/586954526448156683) Most Acvite On Here